Success Made Easy

 If there were steps, I took them.
 I was an attentive and obedient student.
 And I had success, but it wasn’t the long-term success I was looking for.
 It’s sort of like a diet where through sheer willpower you reduce your calorie or carbohydrate intake and voila – weight loss occurs.
 But when the calories and carbohydrates start creeping back in and what happens?
 Our weight loss success is reversed and we gain back the weight.

-So, if we can trick our mind and not use the word “diet” and we adopt a healthy lifestyle and we make conscious choices and if we forget, we accept it and then continue with healthy choices.
+Sometimes we need to use 'hacks' or 'tricks.'
+In the weight loss example from above, it might be possible to trick our mind and not use the word “diet” and adopt a healthy lifestyle instead.
+And then make conscious food choices that are in alignment with a healthy lifestyle.
+And if we forget?
+We accept it and then continue with healthy choices.
+No beating ourselves up because we fell off the diet.
 Simple, right?

 Take a moment and think of two goals or dreams you might have (or had).
 Choose one that you consider easily attainable and the other one you simply don’t know how you could ever achieve it.